 DraftKings Sportsbook in Michigan has one of the largest NFL MVP futures markets available.
 The DraftKings Sportsbook app is available on iOS and Android devices, and comes with a sign-up bonus of up to $1,050, including a $50 free bonus with a minimum $5 deposit, and a 20% matched first deposit bonus of up to $1,000.

 BetMGM online sports betting also has a good variety of NFL MVP futures options.
-The app will be available on iOS and Android devices and it should come with a sign-up bonus that includes a 100% deposit match worth up to $600.
+The app is available on iOS and Android devices and it comes with a sign-up bonus that includes a 100% deposit match worth up to $1,000.

 FanDuel Sportsbook‘s MVP futures market aims to please by offering competitive odds.
 The FanDuel Sportsbook app will also be available for iOS and Android devices and should come with a $1,000 risk-free bet bonus offer for new players who make a deposit.